 2012 _ 012 Urban Songline | Latitude: 52.471161° N - 13.411523° N / Longitude: 52.471396° E - 13.416452° E - Tempelhof Airport, Berlin, Germany

-A choreography for kite-surfers and the goddess Nike in relationship to Albert Speer's design for the terminal building at Tempelhof Airport.
-The performance is a live sound piece derived from the movement of the kite-surfers and their chariot rider Nike as an attempt to re-arrange the power-structure in the field; now an important re-creational hub in Neuköln Berlin that once was destined to become the main airport of the capital of Hitler's Third Reich 'world capital' Germania.
+A choreography for kite-surfers and the goddess of victory Nike in relationship to Albert Speer's design for the terminal building at Tempelhof Airport.
+The performance is a live sound piece derived from the movement of the kite-surfers and their chariot rider Nike as an attempt to re-arrange the power-structure in the field; now an important re-creational hub in Neuköln Berlin that once was destined to become the main airport of Hitler's Third Reich 'world capital' Germania.

 The music for the performance is created from the movement of the kite-surfers' wheels & wings and the fabric and movement of Nike.
 This project is to become a sound-monument for the convoluted energies in Tempelhof Airport and should be installed as (semi-) permanent sound-piece in the field after it's performance.
 This work is developed in collaboration with Cologne-based choreographer Reut Shemesh.